rbignon/doctoshotgun/README.md

---center "<center_name>" [--center "<other_center>" …]  : filter centers to only choose one from the provided list --patient <index>                                       : select patient for which book a slot --debug                                                 : display debug information --time-window                                           : set how many next days the script look for slots
+--center "<center_name>" [--center "<other_center>" …]  : filter centers to only choose one from the provided list --patient <index>                                       : select patient for which book a slot --debug                                                 : display debug information --time-window <days>                                    : set how many next days the script look for slots
 ```

 ### Multiple cities